vwkd/immersive-chinese-to-anki/README.md

 Also Anki falsely reports unused Media if the audio fields only contain the filepath and only the Card Template contains the `[sound: .. ]` directive.

 The space in the filename is handled by Anki fine.

-## TODO

-- Doesn't scrape the notes on the excercises.
-They seem to not be in the table.
-Would need to paginate through.